Astro-Sean/autophot/README.md

 **Known error with installation of HOTPANTS**

-There is a [known bug](https://github.com/acbecker/hotpants/issues/4) with the HOTPNATS installation on MacOS if installing on MacOS - if upon installation you get 'malloc.h' file not found, replace:
+There is a [known bug](https://github.com/acbecker/hotpants/issues/4) with the HOTPANTS installation on MacOS - if upon installation you get 'malloc.h' file not found, replace:

 ```c
 #include <malloc.h>